 Whatever you do, try to stick to 20 drops total for this homemade hand cream and still use some myrrh in your blend.
 It really is good for your skin!

 If you want to make this homemade hand cream recipe even harder, more like a lotion bar, you can experiment with adding more beeswax.
 Add a little more than this base recipe calls for and cool some on a glass plate to see how hard it gets.
 Keep adding till you get it just right!

 NOTE: Do this before you add your essential oils to this homemade hand cream recipe.
 Remember that heating the essential oils can change their chemistry and thus impact their healing properties.

 - ¼ cup unrefined shea butter

-- When all your ingredients are melted, remove the jar from the pan and allow the mixture to cool for 5-10 minutes.
+- Once everything is melted, remove the jar from the pan and allow it to cool for 5 to 10 minutes.